mrqwer/piscine-go/README.md

 # piscine-go

-### A set of solved problems from Alem-01 school in piscine period
+### A set of solved problems from Alem-01 school during piscine period